vzool/docs/install.md

 ## Configure

-Once you have Directus on your server, you can access it via the App to continue setup.
-When you select the API from the login page you will be prompted to "Install", click this button and follow the prompts to complete configuration.
+Now that you have Directus on your server, navigate to the App at: `/admin` to finish setup.
+Just click "Install" and follow the prompts to complete configuration.

 * **Project Name** – The name of your project
-* **Environment** – TK
+* **Project Key** – For now, only the default project key (`_`) is available through the installer
 * **Admin Email** – The email address of your first administrator
 * **Admin Password** – The password for your first administrator